mrocklin/thesis/matrix-compilation.md

 In this section we implement a concrete version.
 We provide a set of transformation patterns and implementations of the search interface functions.

-In section \ref{sec:matrix-patterns} we describe transformations declaratively in `SymPy` and `computations`.
-In section \ref{sec:matrix-children} we use these transformations and `LogPy` to define the `children` function.
-In section \ref{sec:matrix-objective} we discuss a simple and effective objective functions on intermediate computations.
-In section \ref{sec:matrix-isvalid} we quickly define a validity function.
-In section \ref{sec:matrix-search} we reproduce a function for simple greedy search with backtracking first encountered in section \ref{sec:search}.
-Finally in section \ref{sec:matrix-compilation-compile} we produce our final code.
+In Section \ref{sec:matrix-patterns} we describe transformations declaratively in `SymPy` and `computations`.
+In Section \ref{sec:matrix-children} we use these transformations and `LogPy` to define the `children` function.
+In Section \ref{sec:matrix-objective} we discuss a simple and effective objective functions on intermediate computations.
+In Section \ref{sec:matrix-isvalid} we quickly define a validity function.
+In Section \ref{sec:matrix-search} we reproduce a function for simple greedy search with backtracking first encountered in Section \ref{sec:search}.
+Finally in Section \ref{sec:matrix-compilation-compile} we produce our final code.

 We reinforce that this is the entirety of the solution for the particular problem of automated search of dense linear algebra algorithms.
 All other intelligence is distributed to the appropriate application agnostic package.